qchen23/cavity_maskrcnn/README.md

 Processing out1/checkpoint-1/
 ```

-## `QC_bubble/utils.py`
+## Utility file - `QC_bubble/utils.py`

-`QC_bubble/utils.py` implment several important functions that can be used across many other `.py` files, such as calculating intersection over union (IoU), converting boolean mask matrix to a list of position, etc.
+`QC_bubble/utils.py` implements several essential functions that can be used across many other `.py` files, such as calculating intersection over union (IoU), converting a boolean mask matrix to a list of positions, etc.